PowerSnail/PowerSnail.github.io/content/posts/comsci/2025-10-22-claude-4-5-notes/index.md

 ---
 title: Claude Haiku 4.5 - Quotes and Notes
-description: Claude Haiku 4.5 is released
+description: Claude Haiku 4.5 is released; here are some quotes and reading notes of mine.
 date: 2025-10-22
 slug: claude-4-5-notes
 tags: